GenomicsAotearoa/hts_workshop_mpi/docs/level2/22_assembly_spades.md

    1. This is similar to the contigs file, except it will contain sequences where contigs have been joined by an indeterminate piece of sequence.
    1. This occurs when `SPAdes` can tell from the pairing information in our library that two contigs belong adjacent to each other, but it has no information for filling the gap between them.
 1. `spades.log` - the log file of the steps `SPAdes` performed and any warnings which occured during assembly.
-1. `assembly_graph.fastg` - a map of how well the assembyl is resolved.
+1. `assembly_graph.fastg` - a map of how well the assembly is resolved.
    1. This can be useful if we are trying to obtain a complete genome, as it shows us areas which have assembled cleaning and areas which were difficult to resolve.

 !!! info "Different modes for running `SPAdes`"